 Nestled in the historic Red River Live Music District is Pelon’s, famous for its homemade signature margaritas and authentic Southwestern Mexican food.
 The food is freshly prepared daily with bold and unique flavors that compliment its premier cocktails.
 Intimate dining room areas and spacious outdoor patios.
 Dog Friendly!

-508 Tequila Bar located next to the historic Pelóns Tex-Mex Restaurant has the largest selection of premier tequilas in Austin.
-Step inside this dive bar for an intimate setting or enjoy our spacious outside patios.
+Bar 508 Mezcalerita is Austin’s least pretentious mezcal bar.
+It’s a laid-back spot for mezcal cocktails & Tex-Mex fare, in a funky, renovated house with a spacious patio.
+508 has one of the largest selection of premier Mezcal in Austin.
+Step inside for an intimate setting or enjoy our spacious outside patios.
 Serving only the best in unique Craft Tequila Cocktails.

 The best of Austin live music.
 In the 1970′s, Austin TX’s Stubb’s restaurant became the heart of an explosive music scene.
 Stubb's was ground zero for musicians like Joe Ely and Stevie Ray Vaughn.
 Other famous musicians who would “play for their supper” included Muddy Waters, John Lee Hooker, Willie Nelson, Johnny Cash, Robert Cray, George Thorogood, Clarence “Gatemouth” Brown, Linda Ronstadt and the Fabulous Thunderbirds.
 Although small in size, Stubb’s Restaurant was always filled with good friends, great music and plenty of Stubb’s Legendary Bar-B-Q. Come on down for some Live Music, Cold Beer and Great Food.